KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 ## Making a PACT

-Once the gate keepers are dead, the way is clear.
-To start the journey you need clarity and commitment.
+Once the gate keepers are gone, the way is clear.
+To start the journey I need clarity and commitment.
 The standard approach in self-improvement circles is to set a goal.
 A SMART goal.
 That's an acronym for Specific, Measurable, Achievable, Relevant and Timely.

-However, learning math doesn't fit the [SMART]() framework.
+However, learning math doesn't fit the [SMART](https://en.wikipedia.org/wiki/SMART_criteria) framework.
 It's impossible to know how long it will take.
-Maybe it's not relevant to your current job, but something that you do in your spare time?
-SMART goals focus on outcomes, but what we need are outputs.
+What if it's not relevant to my current job, but something that I do in my spare time?

+SMART goals focus on outcomes, but what I need are outputs.

 To create a goal that relies on continuous growth rather than specific achievements, it's better to make a [PACT](https://nesslabs.com/smart-goals-pact).
-PACT is an acronym for purposeful, actionable, continuous and trackable.
+PACT is an acronym for:

+- Purposeful
+- Actionable
+- Continuous
+- Trackable.

 For a goal to be **purposeful**, it doesn't have to be relevant right now, but it has to be meaningful in the long-term.
 It's easier to stick with it if you care about learning math.